simonlovgren/t3nga/README.md

-T3NGa: Python Project
+T3NGa: Python Project (Documentation: WIP)
 =====================
 **T3NGa** is created as a project during an introductory course in IT and Compyter Science. **T3NGa** stands for **T**ic-**T**ac-**T**oe **N**etwork **Ga**me, as it is a LAN-enabled version of tic-tac-toe created in Python.

+**OBS!
+The documentation is a work in progress.**

-###GUI
+###GUI (*class*)
 gui.py is the main code for the grapical user interface.
 It is built with multiple classes for easy implementation in the logic part of the code, abstracting `graphics.py` yet another step specific for this application.
+The GUI class is the only interface to be used by the logic part of the code.
 ```
 #!python
 gui = GUI()